 FIRE DRILLS AND FIRE EQUIPMENT- CALENDAR YEAR 2022

-One unannounced fire drill was completed for each the Colorado and Utah campuses for the reporting year.
-12 monthly safety audits were completed and all fire equipment has passed inspection at both locations.
+One unannounced fire drill performed for the Colorado and Utah campuses for the reporting year.
+12 monthly safety audits are completed, and all fire equipment has passed inspection at both locations.

 FIRE DRILLS AND FIRE EQUIPMENT - CALENDAR YEAR 2023